bcmichael/RNMR-Docs/docs/command/full_command.md

 ## LPK
 List Peaks

-Category: Printing
+Category: Data Analysis

 Format: `LPK`

+Qualifiers: /PRT /TTY /WND /WRT

+Qualifier Defaults: /WND

 Description:
-`LPK` prints a list of peak positions and intensities for the first 50 peaks within the current display limits (`LIM`) above the current peak pick threshold (`TH`).
-The peak list is printed on the current text output device, as selected by the command `LPDEV`.  `LPK` only lists peaks within the current display limits for the data in processing buffer 1.
+`LPK` displays a list of peak positions and intensities for the first 50 peaks within the current display limits (`LIM`) above the current peak pick threshold (`TH`). `LPK` only lists peaks within the current display limits for the data in processing buffer 1.
-Recall that buffer 1 is the visible buffer, while the data in buffer 2 cannot be viewed directly.
 The user need not be viewing the processing buffer to use `LPK`.
-If a title has been specified earlier for this buffer (e.g. by a `SA`, `SS`, or `SB` operation), RNMR will use this title on the printout.
-At console (\>) level, if no title has been specified,  RNMR will prompt the user for a title after the `LPK` command is entered.
-Similarly, an `LPK` command in a macro will prompt the user for a missing title if the `LPK` command is followed by the text line operator ";;" as shown
-below:

-    LPK
-    ;;

-If `LPK` is issued from a macro without a subsequent ";;" text substitution command, RNMR will use the buffer's current title on the `LPK` printout.
-If a new, nonblank title is entered for the `LPK` printout and "buf" is currently visible, RNMR will display the new title at the top of the screen.

-Each time `LPK` is executed, RNMR opens a new ASCII text file called LPK.TMP to store the peak summary until it can be printed.
-If the printing is successful, `LPK`.TMP is deleted on completion of the print job.
-If the print job is aborted or otherwise fails to complete successfully, the LPK.TMP will remain on disk and may be printed manually.
+The first line displayed by `LPK` will be the current buffer title.
+The following line will contain the archive, record, block number, owner, and date.
+Direction 1 is always indicated by "\*" in the block number display and corresponds to the dimension visible on the screen for one-dimensional displays.
+For example, if record 5 is a two-dimensional blocked record and `DIRB` 2 is currently 12, the `LPK` display will include the line:

+    TEMP     5     (*    ,   1)

+when listing block 1 of record 5 in archive TEMP.
+Conversely, if `DIRB` 2 is set to 21, the display will include:

+    TEMP     5     (1    ,   * )

+to indicate that direction 1 is mapped to dimension 2.
+If the record containing the data in buffer buf is one dimensional, no block numbers will be reported.

 `LPK` lists peaks in the real part of the data in processing buffer 1 unless the user has selected the imaginary part by entering `BUF IMAG`.
 Peaks are located and listed only for the first block of buffer 1 between the current display limits, as set and displayed by the `LIM` command.
-To abort the peak listing in progress, the user may press <CTRL-Z\> or "Q" at any time before the console prompt ("\>") is returned.
-If the user aborts `LPK` before the first peak is located, then no listing will be printed.
-Otherwise, RNMR will print a listing of all the peaks it found prior to the interrupt.

 `LPK` uses the following algorithm to find peaks within the current display limits:

 1. Starting with the first point to right of the left cursor and proceeding to the last point to the left of the right cursor, `LPK` examines each visible point in processing buffer 1.
 Consequently, neither of the current cursor positions can be a peak.

 2. RNMR examines the intensities of the two points on either side of the current point and decides whether the current point is a peak.
 If I is the intensity of the test point and IL and IR are the intensities of the first points to the left and right of the test point, respectively, then the test point is a peak if:

         (ABS(I) .GT.
 IL) .AND.
 (ABS(I) .GE.
 IR)      .AND.
 (ABS(I) .GE.
 TH)   if I .GE.
 0 or

         (ABS(I) .GT. -IL) .AND.
 (ABS(I) .GE. -IR)      .AND.
 (ABS(I) .GE.
 TH)   if I .LT.
 0 where `TH` is the current peak pick threshold, as set and displayed by the command `TH`.
 That is, for a positive point to be a peak, its intensity must be greater than or equal to the peak pick threshold, greater than the intensity of the adjacent point on the left, and greater than or equal to the intensity of the point on the right.
 Conversely, for a negative point to be a peak, its intensity must be less than or equal to the negative of the peak pick threshold, less than the intensity of the first point to the left, and less than or equal to the intensity of the first point to the right.

-3. For each peak found, RNMR writes a line to `LP`.TMP.
+3. For each peak found, RNMR displays a line corresponding to the peak.
 The first column in the `LPK` printout will specify the peak number, starting at one for the leftmost peak.
 If the current unit is PPM, the second column of the `LPK` printout will list the peak position in PPM while the third column will list this position in the current default frequency unit, as set by the command `UNIT /FREQ /DFLT`.
 If the current unit is not PPM, the second column will list the peak position in the current unit while the third column will specify "--------" for each peak.
 RNMR will list all peak positions with the maximum number of decimal places currently set for the appropriate units at RNMR startup time or as modified by the `NDEC` command.
 The fourth column of the `LPK` printout specifies the peak height for each peak, reported to a maximum of 3 decimal places.

 4. RNMR stops listing peaks after finding the first 50 peaks or after testing the next to the last point currently